SOW: Social Work Courses

 One of a series of four courses designed to prepare a student for generalist social work practice.
 The student will acquire the knowledge base, values and skills necessary for working with groups at the beginning professional level.
 The focus will be on developing the knowledge base, values and practice skills needed to use the problem solving approach to work with diverse populations within various types of groups.
 Stages of groups and activities that can enhance the group process will be explored.
 Permission is required.

-SOW 3350 Interviewing and Recording
+SOW 3350 Principles of Interviewing & Documentation

 College of Health, Department of Social Work